abalabushko/abalabushko/README.md

 - 👋 Hi, I’m @abalabushko
 - 👀 I’m interested in automated testing
 - 🌱 I’m currently learning playwright and cypress frameworks using JavaScript/TypeScript
-- 💞️ I’m looking to collaborate on writting automated
 - 📫 How to reach me [Linkedin](https://pl.linkedin.com/in/anna-balabushko-46888827)

 <!---